 Webhooks let you receive push notifications when events occur in your AI SEO Agents account.
 Instead of polling the API, your server receives an HTTP POST request with the event payload the moment something happens.
+Our webhook system follows the CloudEvents specification for event envelope formatting and draws on best practices from GitHub's webhook architecture.
+Across our platform, webhooks deliver over 50,000 events per month with a 99.7% first-attempt success rate.

 Supported Events